src-d/style-analyzer/lookout/style/typos/research/README.md

 ## Testing

 Corrector can be run on a pandas.DataFrame or on its csv dump.
-Accuracy, precision, recall and f1 for top-k first suggestions are used as quality metrics.
+Accuracy, precision, recall and f1 for top-k first suggestions on all tokens (ALL) or only corrected ones (CORR) are used as quality metrics.
 Function `print_scores` from `lookout/style/typos/research/dev_utils` calculates them all.

 Example: